Stiehl-seine-Perlen/Quarkus_CloudNativeSpike/README.md

 ```

 > **_NOTE:_**  Quarkus now ships with a Dev UI, which is available in dev mode only at http://localhost:8080/q/dev/.

+## (3) Using the Application
+You can talk to the API endpoints on `localhost:8080` e.g. using postman or your browser.
+Visit `localhost:8080/guestbook` to
+see the API documentation.

 ## Packaging and running the application